openchair

 • Navigate: no draft, no send.
 The card is a one-click route to a settings page.
 Free.

-• Draft: the Concierge writes a draft.
+• Draft: Assistant writes a draft.
 You review, optionally refine, and Send.
 The action executes on send.

 • Approval required: pending row in the approval queue.
 An Owner or Manager reviews and approves before anything sends.
 Owners always bypass approval for actions they originated.
 Solo venues (single staff, solopreneur onboarding intent) bypass approval entirely.